Battle of Lusail: Summary

-This game is regarded as one of the most intense and dramatic matches in the history of the FIFA World Cup.
-Argentina controlled most of the game, leading 2–0 with goals from Nahuel Molina and a Lionel Messi penalty.
-However, the Netherlands fought back late, equalizing through a Wout Weghorst brace, to force extra time.

-The game was physical, with numerous fouls and yellow cards.
-It was eventually settled by a penalty shoot-out, where Argentina won 4–3.
-There were some heated exchanges between both sets of players, and questionable refereeing calls by Antonio Mateu Lahoz, with both teams criticizing him post-match.

 First half

 Argentina right back Nahuel Molina scored the first goal of the game off an assist from Messi.

 The first half of the game was relatively balanced, with both sides never having a clear-cut chance for the opening half-hour of the game.
 Both teams had dominant spells, with Argentina coming close to creating a chance several times but being stopped by a disciplined Dutch defense.
 Walter Samuel, the Albiceleste assistant manager, was cautioned at around the half-hour mark.
 Argentina forward and captain Lionel Messi then cut through the Dutch defense with a precise pass to assist Nahuel Molina for the first goal of the night.

 The half was relatively incident free but the game started getting more antagonistic from the 43rd minute onwards when the first yellow card was handed to Dutch center-back Jurriën Timber, which was quickly followed by a trio of yellow cards for his team-mate Wout Weghorst, who was on the bench at the time, as well as Argentines Cristian Romero and Marcos Acuña, who received his second caution of the tournament and was thus rendered unavailable for the semi-finals.
 The half ended with Argentina in control, and the Dutch failing to create a clear goalscoring opportunity.